masyl/cook/doc/roadmap.md

 - [LOW] Figure out a better way to bubble up "attrs" to relevant tags
 - [LOW] Find a faster/better way of escaping curly brackets
 - [LOW] A "raw" tag for outputing raw and unescaped output including {} brackets
+- [LOW] Remove the need for the "$Array" helper by adding the feature in Funex
+- [LOW] In the bind tag, ability to user the tag body as the key

 ## Distribution